July 18 - 24

 Conditions of participation*

-The exploration is open to anyone in good physical and psychological shape, able to assume the consequences of a personal gamble, and to feel the necessity of engaging, with full awareness, in a process of self-inquiry and artistic discovery.
+The exploration is open to anyone in good physical and psychological shape, able to assume the consequences of a personal challenge, and to engage, with full awareness, in a process of self-inquiry and artistic discovery.

-The practice’s driving principle draws together observation, listening, repetition, and personal rigour.
+The driving principle of the practice combines observation, listening, repetition and personal rigor.